 Did I mention both my sisters are kittens?
 We're cat people.
 And Miriel, being very young, still lacks fully opposable thumbs.
 They develop later in cat people than in humans.
 Her distractability may also be partly physical, a kitten's restlessness.
 She finds it frustrating to be so intelligent, an old soul, in a body so young it hasn't even had open eyes all that long...

-In a way, the dream is comforting.
+The dream's a comfort--sort of.
 "Your troubles don't mean you're on the wrong path.
-You handle advanced mental and spiritual tasks just fine--you just haven't mastered the social and material planes.
+You handle advanced mental and spiritual tasks fine--just not social and material ones.
 But your breed matures slowly in those areas.
 Your eyes will open, your paws will coordinate, your thumbs will grasp.
 Just not overnight."

 - "The single die" is a sentence!
 A true one.
-Single people are less healthy.
+Single people die younger.
 Life without love is less fun--the body gets bored and loses interest in life's game.
-If I can't heal from the abuse in my past and become free to love soon, I may wanna die...
+If I can't heal from past abuse and free myself to love, I may wanna die...

 - My sisters and I bewitch the die = literal!
-My sisters and I don't just all have high IQs, we also score high on ESP tests, have weird luck (skewing statistical odds), crash automated systems when we're upset, and stumble into serendipitous meetings.
+My sisters and I are born witches.
+We score high on ESP tests, have weird luck (skewing statistical odds), crash automated systems when we're upset, and stumble into serendipitous meetings.
 I actually find it easier to work on this mystical level (which most folks deny is even possible) than to...